Understanding your circle of competence helps you avoid problems, identify opportunities for improvement, and learn from others.

 It did not hurt Mrs. B to have such a narrow area of competence.
 In fact, one could argue the opposite.
 Her rigid devotion to that area allowed her to focus.
 Only with that focus could she have overcome her handicaps to achieve such extreme success.

 In fact, Charlie Munger takes this concept outside of business altogether and into the realm of life in general.
-The essential question he sought to answer: Where should we devote our limited time in life, in order to achieve the most success?
+The essential question he sought to answer: Where should we devote our limited time in life, to achieve the most success?
 Charlie’s simple prescription:

 You have to figure out what your own aptitudes are.
 If you play games where other people have the aptitudes and you don’t, you’re going to lose.
 And that’s as close to certain as any prediction that you can make.
 You have to figure out where you’ve got an edge.
 And you’ve got to play within your own circle of competence.